Make Plans to Explore the Past at These Unique Museums & Historic Places in Washington County

-Formed in 1772 as Charlotte County, Washington County, NY is home to many communities that shaped the region’s rich history and culture.
-Today, the county’s past is preserved at multiple museums and historic sites that are waiting to be explored!
-For a truly unique adventure with the family, drive east of Glens Falls and forge a path through the history of Washington County.
+Founded in 1772 as Charlotte County, Washington County, NY is home to many communities that shaped the region's rich history and culture.
+Today, local museums and historic sites preserve and highlight the county's past.
+For a unique adventure with the family, drive east of Glens Falls and forge a path through the history of Washington County.

 Nature is both strange and beautiful, and it’s also an extremely fascinating subject to learn about.
 In Granville, the Pember Library and Museum houses one of New York State's largest natural history collections with over 7,000 specimens, many of which are on display.

-The Pember was established in 1909 by Granville native Franklin Pember and his wife Ellen Wood Pember.
+Granville native Franklin Pember and his wife Ellen Wood Pember established the Pember Library and Museum in 1909.
 Franklin Pember was an avid collector of natural history and cultural objects from the area and around the world, and his personal collection became the basis for the present day exhibits.

-When you visit the Pember, you’ll have the opportunity to see everything from vertebrate (birds, mammals, and reptiles) and invertebrate animals (insects, arachnids, etc.) to rocks and minerals, fossils, and dried plants.
-There are native animals, rare and exotic mammals, and even some hands-on specimens that kids are encouraged to touch, such as skulls and pelts.
+When you visit the Pember, you can see everything from vertebrate (birds, mammals, and reptiles) and invertebrate animals (insects, arachnids, etc.) to rocks and minerals, fossils, and dried plants.
+There are native animals, rare and exotic mammals, and skulls and pelts.

 Best of all, the Pember offers programs and activities year-round, and visitors are welcome to explore the nearby Pember Nature Preserve for an outdoor adventure among local wildlife.

-Many know Granville as the Colored Slate Capital of the World for its unique quarries that produce stone in multiple colors, such as purple, green, gray, and red.
-The quarrying community was built on the foundation of the local slate industry, a history that is celebrated at the Slate Valley Museum.
+Many know Granville as the Colored Slate Capital of the World thanks to its unique quarries that produce stone in multiple colors, such as purple, green, gray, and red.
+The quarrying community was built on the foundation of the local slate industry, a history that the Slate Valley Museum celebrates.